Accelize/drm/doc/drm_library_installation.rst

 To install requirements run the following command:

 .. code-block:: bash
-    :caption: On Debian 9 or more , Ubuntu 18.04 or more
+    :caption: On Debian 9 or more, Ubuntu 18.04 or more

     sudo apt install -y abi-compliance-checker abi-dumper

 .. code-block:: bash
-    :caption: On Debian < 9 , Ubuntu < 18.04
+    :caption: On Debian < 9, Ubuntu < 18.04

     # ABI compliance checker is not available as package for theses version and
     # needs to be installed manually.